etler/rudderstack-docs/contributing/integrations/destinations/how-to-submit-a-destination-integration-pull-request.md

   to, when creating a new integration.
 ---

-# How to Submit an Integration Pull Request
+# How to Submit a Destination Integration Pull Request

 When contributing to our open-source code by creating your own RudderStack integration, this guide will help you ensure that you have completed the required steps.
 It will also help you make sure that your integration code will fit with our pre-existing code base without any issues.